-Where there is not enough space for two cars you will notice lay by areas at the side of the road like the one pictured above.
-If the lay by is closest to you on your left, you would pull in here and leave the other car pass you by.
+Where there is not enough space for two cars you will notice lay by areas at the side of the road like the one pictured.
+If the lay-by is closest to you on your left, you need to pull in here and leave the other car pass you by.
 If the layby is behind you, you may have to reverse.
 If there is no layby, you may need to use the entrance to a house or farm.
 Take your time, use your mirrors and be very careful.
 Watch out for signs in the area telling you want to do.

 Remember, if you are nervous driving on our very narrow roads, you can always pre-book a day long coach tour in some of our top driving routes like the Dingle Peninsula & Ring of Kerry.
 For more information, please contact us.

 Its not uncommon to see sheep, cows, horses and other animals trotting along the road.
 Chances are, if you see sheep alongside a mountain road, you will meet them further along the road!
 We also get a lot of cyclists and walkers and there aren’t usually cycle lanes and footpaths, so take care, especially in the countryside.